 When the leaves outside change colors, our appetites start craving foods that are much different than what we enjoyed during the summer.
 It’s all about comforting flavors, warm soups, and hearty dishes that use the season’s best ingredients.

-P has already highlighted the importance of eating seasonally to ensure we eat fruits and veggies at their ripest to get the most nutrients out of them.
+We've already highlighted the importance of eating seasonally to ensure we eat fruits and veggies at their ripest to get the most nutrients out of them.
 Now, we want to share even more of our favorite fall ingredients to use in our recipes or however they can inspire your healthy eating habits for the new season.

 Squash is one of those vegetables that’s so versatile, you hardly recognize how many ways you can use it.
 The veggie is jam packed with nutrients and fiber to keep you fuller longer.
 Specifically, kabocha squash is a variety that’s delicious and nutritious enough to use in any soup, veggie bowl, or scramble.

 This root vegetable is one of the most popular for fall not just for its bright orange color.
 Sweet potatoes can be used in both sweet or savory recipes, like in this Spiralized Sweet Potato Recipe we love whipping up for dinner.

 For a healthy fall grain, we love farro—it’s a great source of protein and fiber to use as the base of a hearty bowl or mixed into a big salad.
 Our Fall Farro Salad uses it along with arugula, sweet potato, and pine nuts for the ultimate seasonal lunch.